Mercedes-Benz: Formula E

 Prior to pre-season testing of the 2019–20 Formula E Championship, it was announced that Mercedes, through its EQ branch, would join the championship with drivers Stoffel Vandoorne and 2019 FIA Formula 2 champion Nyck de Vries.
-The team named their Spark Gen2 challenger the Mercedes EQ Silver Arrow 01.
-De Vries clenched the title in 2020-21 season while Vandoorne won the championship in 2021-22 season.
+The team named its Spark Gen2 challenger the Mercedes EQ Silver Arrow 01.
+De Vries clenched the title in 2020-21 season while Vandoorne won the championship in 2021–22 season.
 After winning both driver and team world championships, Mercedes EQ left Formula E and sold the team to McLaren.

 Logo history

 In June 1909, Daimler Motoren Gesellschaft (DMG) registered both a three-pointed and a four-pointed star as trademarks, but only the three-pointed star was used.
-To DMG, the star symbolized Gottlieb Daimler's aims for universal motorization: on land, water and in the air.
+To DMG, the star symbolized Gottlieb Daimler's aims for universal motorisation: on land, water and in the air.

 1902–1909 (Note: Logo of the Mercedes automobile brand by Daimler Motoren Gesellschaft.)